TULiberalArts/Public-Policy/pages/graduate.md

 Successful applicants to the MPP program have a minimum undergraduate GPA of 3.0.
 If you wish to inquire about your competitiveness for admission send your resume and unofficial transcripts to [mpp@temple.edu](mailto:mpp@temple.edu).

 The MPP program uses the Interfolio application system for managing additional application materials like your statement of purpose, resume and letters of recommendation.
 Please visit the [Public Policy Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#admissiontext) for instructions on how to access and use this system and to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

+- We do not require the Graduate Record Exam (GRE) for applications to the MPP program.
+Applicants are still welcome to submit scores if they have already taken the exam for another reason, or if they would prefer to

 ### Graduate Application Deadlines